-- MEMS/NEMS Sensors and Actuators (Tai)-We exercise VLSI, MEMS, and nanotechnologies to build miniature devices.
-Current research projects have a lot of biomedical applications, including integrated biochips, microfluidic chips, cancer chips, stem-cell chips, bloodcount chips, smart skins, neuroprobes, retinal implants and spinal cord implants, etc. Hands-on fabrication of high-level integration is specially emphasized for our students in the Caltech MEMS laboratory. - 8.
-Digital Signal Processing (Hassibi, Vaidyanathan)-Theoretical and computer-oriented work on a wide variety of problems in digital signal processing.
+- 7. MEMS/NEMS Sensors and Actuators (Tai)-We exercise various MEMS, VLSI, and micro/nanotechnologies to physically fabricate miniature integrated devices.
+Current research includes intergrated biochips, microfluidic chips, smart skins, neuroprobes, micropower generators, etc. High-level system integration and hands-on fabrication are especially emphasized for our students in the Caltech Micromachining Laboratory. - 8.
+Digital Signal Processing (Hassibi, Vaidyanathan)-Theoretical and computer oriented work on a wide variety of problems in digital signal processing.
 Multirate systems and filter banks, wavelets, filter design, quantization in signal processors, adaptive signal processing, statistical signal processing, robust filtering, multidimensional multirate systems, and wavelet transforms.
 Digital filter banks, digital communication systems, multidimensional multirate signal processing.
 Image processing, digital halftoning, and denoising. - 9.
 Computational Vision (Perona)-Theoretical and experimental research on the computational principles underlying vision processes.
 Psychophysics and modeling of the human visual system.
 Theory and applications of computer vision.
-Current emphasis on visual object recognition; vision-based human-machine interfaces; perception and modeling of human and animal behavior.
+Current emphasis on visual object recognition; vision-based human-computer interfaces; perception and modeling of human motion and activities; 3-D photography, perception, and modeling of shapes.
 Areas of collaboration include learning theory, computer graphics, neurophysiology, psychology, applied probability, robotics, geometry, and signal processing. - 10.
 Nanofabrication and Design of Ultrasmall Devices (Scherer)- High-resolution lithography and dry etching allow the miniaturization of structures to below 10 nanometers.
 Using these techniques, ultrasmall optical, magnetic, and fluidic structures can be constructed.
 Current research includes the design and fabrication of nanocavity lasers; photonic-crystal waveguides and modulators; nanomagnet arrays; nonmechanical oscillators; and microfluidic pumps, valves, and networks on biochips. - 11.
 Distributed Information Systems (Bruck)-Research on synthetic and natural distributed information systems, including information systems in storage and communications (the synthetic part) and the development of abstractions for the analysis and design of biological regulatory networks (the natural part).
 The information systems work includes developing efficient array codes for increased reliability of RAID storage systems, schemes for representing information in magnetic recording and optical communications, and methods for representing and protecting information in flash memories.
 The mathematics of biology-related work includes the development of a calculus for representing computation in gene regulatory networks: for example, demonstrating for the first time that an approximate general computation can be achieved using a finite set of chemical reactions, provided that they operate in a stochastic manner.
 Past projects include the RAIN (Reliable Array of Independent Nodes) project.
 The RAIN technology resulted in a spin-off company called Rainfinity (acquired in 2005 by EMC), which focused on software products for the management of network information systems.